 Each term we present a flute studio recital, often in collaboration with other studios and areas of the music school.
 We have worked with the composition studio, the electronic music studio, the string area, and the bassoon and horn studios.
 The flute studio has commissioned and premiered scores of new compositions.
 My students organize one recital each year on their own, with minimal guidance from me.
 These recitals have resulted in many successes: students learn the wherewithal to program, plan, promote, and present a recital, and they have supported wonderful community causes in the process.
 For example, 148 pounds of food was donated to Food for Lane County in February 2011, and my students initiated a book donation in May 2013.

 By the time a student of mine graduates, he or she will also have gained knowledge on auxiliary instruments such as the piccolo and alto flute.
-A flute student who graduates from the University of Oregon will have had several public speaking experiences and will understand the need to present oneself in a professional manner at all times.
-Most importantly, in my opinion, a flute student at the University of Oregon will gain two important abilities that are essential to reach the top echelon in any business.
+A flute student who graduates from my flute program will have had several public speaking experiences and will understand the need to present oneself in a professional manner at all times.
+Most importantly, in my opinion, my flute student will gain two important abilities that are essential to reach the top echelon in any business.
 First, my students will possess the self-control, dedication, and attention to detail that is honed while sitting in isolation in a practice room for hours each day perfecting the art of flute playing.
 Second, my students will become colleagues whom everyone wants to hire: serious yet jovial, committed yet flexible, knowledgeable yet humble.

 Students of mine have been widely recognized for their talents.
 Student achievements include advancement in the National Flute Association Young Artist and Masterclass Competitions, finalist in the Vancouver Symphony Orchestra Young Artists Competition and first prize-winner in the Areon Chamber Music Competition.
 My students have performed in master classes of Marina Piccinini, Trevor Wye, Robert Dick, Jill Felber, Walfrid Kujala, Jeffrey Khaner, Jan Vinci, Joshua Smith, Kathy Chastain, and Jim Walker, among others.
 They have been admitted to summer festivals including the ARIA Festival, Julius Baker Summer Course, Mannes College Contemporary Music Workshop, Project Trio workshop, Carnegie-Mellon’s Consummate Fluist, the National Symphony Orchestra Summer Music Institute, the Banff Center Summer Class, and the Summer Institute for Contemporary Performance Practice.
 Together we have performed at the National Flute Association Convention in Las Vegas and at the Greater Portland Flute Society Flute Fair, and at high schools throughout the state of Oregon.
 Many of my present and former students are active freelancers in the community and throughout the nation.
 Students who have graduated from my flute program have gone on to pursue further degrees at esteemed schools worldwide, and numerous former students hold adjunct and tenure track teaching positions throughout the nation.